eL0ck/my_react-daily-ui/003-landing-page/README.md

 - Both these options resulted in the render method being called before the content was loaded into the state variable.
 Perhaps it is possible to `forceUpdate` to ensure render is called afterward but the current way acheives this.
 Even if it is kinda ambiguous.
 - As such it was not displayed.

+(!!
+I didn't try completing the loadContent before returning `true` from `shouldComponentUpdate` but that should work.
+However, it would be better to enter a loading state and update it in a `componentDid...` method)

 **One positive however:**  I did find I could reduce a large number of unnessesary updates with `shouldComponentUpdate`.

 ### 10: Fix some anoying CSS stuff